psathyrella/partis/docs/subcommands.md

 | `--mimic-data-read-length`       | by default the simulation creates reads that extend through all of V and J. This tells it, instead, to truncate on the 5' and 3' ends according to the lengths/frequencies seen in the template data sample.

 **Tree control:**

+Even when mimicking parameters from a sample, it does not mimic the inferred clonal family size distribution, i.e. number of leaves/trees (although this would be easy to implement if someone asked for it).
+There are, however, several options to manipulate this:

 | option                                        | description
 |-----------------------------------------------|-----------------------------------------------------------------